 SqCWD and CWD continue to support County efforts to develop a program that will include standards regulating impervious surfaces and provide measures to increase groundwater recharge.
 The County is working with RWQCB to develop requirements for Low Impact Development to address hydromodification impacts as required in the County's stormwater plan.
-The County adopted a runoff and pollution control ordinance, stormwater construction best practices manual, and updates to design criteria for stormwater runoff in 2012.
-The RWQCB has approved the County's program as meeting the state requirements, with some enhancements.
+The County completed a draft runoff and pollution control ordinance, stormwater construction best practices manual, and updates to design criteria for stormwater runoff in 2011.